kaycebasques/kayce.basqu.es/src/blog/ancestors.md

   </tbody>
 </table>

-If my calculations are correct, which they definitely are not, then it seems like the math [stops making sense](https://www.youtube.com/watch?v=9r7X3f2gFz4&t=239s) around 1300.
+If my calculations are correct, which they surely are not, then it seems like the math [stops making sense](https://www.youtube.com/watch?v=9r7X3f2gFz4&t=239s) around 1300.
 [Estimates of historical world population](https://en.wikipedia.org/wiki/Estimates_of_historical_world_population)